Usage › Pre and Post Loader Scripts¶

 -

-- Runs after all default iptables rules are applied, allowing you to add custom rules which persist alongside CSF's defaults.
+- Scripts run after all default iptables rules have been applied, allowing you to safely append custom rules that persist without interfering with CSF’s core configuration.

 pre.sh & post.sh: Multiple Locations Allowed